Canada in the Fall

 Despite this fact, there are still beautiful summers, spring and fall in which the normal temperature is far from cold.
 Summers are actually very nice and can be very hot on days.
 Barry's Response

-Americans sometimes shy away from our temperatures because they're in Celsius.
-We consider 30 degrees a very warm (even hot) day.
-It works out to 86 Fahrenheit, so I'm sure most would agree.
-By the way, at 40 below, the two scales are exactly the same.
+Americans don't like our temperatures because they're in Celsius.
+We consider 30 degrees warm (even hot).
+That's 86 Fahrenheit, so I'm sure most people would agree.
+At 40 below, the two scales are exactly the same.

-Is it dry here?
-Once a place in BC had 19 inches (49 cm) of rain in a 24-hour period, while another in the same province had 964 inches (2.5 metres) of snow one winter.
+Does it rain here?
+A place in BC once had 19 inches (49 cm) of rain in 24 hours, while another had 964 inches (2.5 metres) of snow.

-Most of our sparsely populated high north experiences several days in June & July in which the sun never sets.
-Most of those places also never see the sun for several days in December as well.
+Our sparsely populated high north has several days in June & July when the sun never sets.
+For several days in December, most of those places don't see the sun.

-Everywhere in Canada has seen snow.
-Just not all of us have seen it in July.
+There's snow everywhere in Canada.
+It's just not everyone has seen it in July.
 Come to Calgary sometime.
 Search

 this site for more information now.